Bank vs NBFC: Know the Difference

 • Dushyant Sharma

-The NBFC is quite a new perspective as compared to banks.
+On the other hand, NBFCs are a comparatively new concept as compared to traditional banks.
 These institutions provide lending services to customers without heavy paperwork and security.
 They cover people from lower financial backgrounds.
-In this article, we shared the difference between banks and NBFCs.
+Many people who cannot meet their funding requirements through banks approach NBFCs.

-The NBFC is a company registered under the Companies Act, of 1956.
-Its business activities are providing loans and advances, acquisition of shares/ stocks/ bonds/ debentures/ securities issued by the Government or local authorities or other marketable securities.
+Non-Banking Financial Company, simply known as an NBFC, is a company registered under the Companies Act 2013.
+The primary business activities of an NBFC are providing loans and advances, acquisition of shares/ stocks/ bonds/ debentures/ securities issued by the Government or local authorities or other marketable securities.
 It can conduct different financial activities, only if it has an NBFC license.

 The business can include leasing, hire-purchase, insurance business, and chit business.
 But it should not include any institution whose principal business is in agriculture activity, industrial activity, purchase or sale of any goods (other than securities) or providing any services and sale/ purchase/ construction of immovable property.